lbryio/lbry.com/content/faq/tipbot-twitter.md

 Use the following commands to make amazing things happen.
 You may need to first follow the [@LBC_TipBot](https://twitter.com/LBC_TipBot) account.
 We recommend creating a new Tweet and starting out with tagging the [@LBC_TipBot](https://twitter.com/LBC_TipBot), followed by the desired command.
 If the tipbot account is already tagged in a thread, only command is required.
 Note: Make sure you keep your commands on one line.
 If they are on multiple lines, the command will not work.

+**Please note:**
+- Your balance may take a few minutes to update.
+- If the tipbot is not replying, try following it first.

 ### Help
 This displays a list of tip commands and how to use them.